Molowayi/Hibernate_take_two/README.md

 # Hibernate_take_two
-Class project using Hibernate with MySQL.
+A project from school, using Hibernate with MySQL.
 The project is a modelization of a small company in the field of building.
 We are using the following technologies:
 - Hibernate
 - MySQL